Bhagat Singh: Biography, Revolutionary Struggle, Death

 Bhagat Singh was a revolutionary hero who fought for the Indian independence movement in the early 20th century.
 Being a vocal critic of the British raj in India, he was a part of two high-profile attacks on the British authorities.
 One of these attacks was on a local police chief and the other one was carried out in Delhi at the Central Legislative Assembly.

 Bhagat Singh was born in the month of September 1907 in western Punjab, India.
-He was one of the most famous revolutionary heroes that fought for the independence of India.
+He was one of the most famous revolutionary heroes who fought for the independence of India.
 Bhagat Singh finished his schooling at the Dayanand Anglo Vedic High School.
 This school was operated by Arya Samaj, that was a reform sect of modern Hinduism.
 He completed his college at the then National College and both were located in Lahore.

 Also Read: All about Sukhdev

-Freedom Struggle
+Freedom Struggle Of Bhagat Singh

 Bhagat Singh began to protest and raise his voice against British rule in India at a very young age and soon started the fight for national independence.
 He was also an editor and writer in Amritsar and wrote for Punjabi as well as Urdu-language newspapers that espoused Marxist theories.
 His catchphrase “Inquilab zindabad” or (“Long live the revolution”) is well known and very famous amongst the young and the old.

 In the year 1928, Bhagat Singh, along with other fellow freedom fighters plotted to kill the police chief that was behind the death of Lala Lajpat Rai.
 He was also one of the founders of the National College.
 He died during a silent march that was carried out in opposition to the Simon Commission.
-This attack on police chief James A Scott ultimately led to the execution and death of Bhagat Singh under the British government.
+This attack on police Chief James A Scott ultimately led to the execution and death of Bhagat Singh under the British government.

 When Bhagat Sigh and his aids plotted to kill the chief, in a case of mistaken identity, they instead killed the junior officer J.P.
 Saunders.
 Bhagat Singh had to flee to Lahore in order to escape the death penalty.